BIOTIA-ID FAQs

 Who is Biotia?

 Biotia is a healthtech company launched from Jacobs Technion-Cornell Institute at Cornell Tech.
 Biotia leverages next-generation sequencing (NGS)-based technology and proprietary AI-powered software to rapidly and accurately identify microorganisms and antimicrobial resistance.
-Biotia has a CLIA/CLEP certified diagnostic laboratory affiliated with SUNY Downstate located in Brooklyn, NY.
+Biotia has a CLIA/CLEP certified diagnostic laboratory affiliated with SUNY Downstate located in Long Island City, Queens, NY.

 What does the BIOTIA-ID test do?